Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulation data

 To correct for this, we use Rust's experimental f128 type that has so-called ``quadruple'' precision, double that of a standard double (called f64 in Rust).
 However, because hardware and OS support for f128 is incomplete, we had to implement our own slower software implementation of the natural log function and the log-gamma function on f128 values.
-This is the source of the observed slowdown when $n \ge 10^{11}.$ In practice, even if we allow these errors through and just use the faster f64 implementation (also shown in \Cref{fig:lotka_volterra_scaling}), there does not appear to be any systematic bias that leads the sampled CRN trajectory to appear sufficiently different from the correct Gillespie distribution.
-The runtime using that optimization is shown in \Cref{fig:lotka_volterra_scaling}.
+This is the source of the observed slowdown when $n \ge 10^{11}.$ In practice, even if we allow these errors through and just use the faster f64 implementation (also shown in \Cref{fig:lotka_volterra_scaling}), there does not appear to be any systematic bias that leads the sampled CRN trajectory to appear sufficiently different from the correct Gillespie distribution at many population sizes.
 However, we kept the slow f128 implementation as the standard to ensure correctness.
-We believe that this can be optimized in practice, and that the f64 data shows something more representative of what we believe is possible in practice, but we have yet to thoroughly investigate this.

-It is also worth noting that even for $n < 10^{11}$, the running times for batching are slightly larger for what is labeled f128 in \Cref{fig:lotka_volterra_scaling} than f64.
-This is because some simple calculations, for example adding and subtracting numbers, are done with f128 precision unconditionally (where it would take at least twice as long just due to having twice as many bits to process, since there is currently scant hardware support for single-instruction f128 operations), whereas other more complex operations (because of the nearly 10x slowdown observed in the case $n \geq 10^{11}$) only use f128 precision when certain values are sufficiently large that the extra precision is warranted.
+To avoid using our expensive natural log and log-gamma functions when not needed, we start each binary search using f64 arithmetic, and at each step of the search we check whether there is any chance that f128-level precision may change the result.
+That is, we check if the potential floating point error (which can be easily calculated) is large enough to change the result of the comparison at that step of the search, in which case we switch to using f128.